Life Cycle of Thread in Java is basically state transitions of a thread that starts from its birth and ends on its death.

 If all threads have equal priority, CPU allocates time slots for thread execution on the basis of first-come, first-serve manner.
 The process of allocating time to threads is known as time slicing.
 A thread can come into runnable state from running, waiting, or new states.

 3. Running state: Running means Processor (CPU) has allocated time slot to thread for its execution.
 When thread scheduler selects a thread from the runnable state for execution, it goes into running state.
+Look at the above figure.

 In running state, processor gives its time to the thread for execution and executes its run method.
 This is the state where thread performs its actual functions.
 A thread can come into running state only from runnable state.

-4. Blocked state: A thread is considered to be in the blocked state when it is suspended, sleeping, or waiting for some time in order to satisfy some condition.
 A running thread may give up its control in any one of the following situations and can enter into the blocked state.

 1. When sleep() method is invoked on a thread to sleep for specified time period, the thread is out of queue during this time period.
 The thread again reenters into the runnable state as soon as this time period is elapsed.